Job Execution (with Slurm)

 module load mymodule

-# Copy a scratch file to the scratch space.
+# Copy user/input files to scratch space.

-rsync -aAXH $SLURM_SUBMIT_DIR/scratch.file $SCRATCH_DIR
+rsync -aAXH $SLURM_SUBMIT_DIR/ $SLURM_SCRATCH_DIR

-rsync -aAXH $SCRATCH_DIR/ $SLURM_SUBMIT_DIR
+rsync -aAXH $SLURM_SCRATCH_DIR/ $SLURM_SUBMIT_DIR

 exit 0